Do Posture Correctors Really Work? Insights From Experts

 Is it advisable to wear a posture corrector all day?

-Constant use of a posture corrector may lead to muscle dependence and discomfort.
-It's recommended to use it moderately alongside exercises and ergonomic adjustments for long-term posture improvement.
+Constant use of a posture corrector may lead to muscle weakening and discomfort.
+It's recommended to use a posture corrector moderately alongside exercises and ergonomic adjustments for long-term posture improvement.

 How long does it take for a posture corrector to show results?

 The time required to see results varies.
-Consistent use of the corrector, in conjunction with exercises and mindful posture practices, is key to achieving long-term improvements.
+Consistent use of the corrector, in conjunction with exercises and mindful posture practices, is key to achieving long-term improvement.